junxit/us-congress-bills-117/bill.md

 legis-num: H.R.
 5746
 congress: 117th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 5746

-> To amend title 51, United States Code, to extend the authority of the National Aeronautics and Space Administration to enter into leases of non-excess property of the Administration.
+That the bill from the House of Representatives (H.R.
+5746) entitled “An Act to amend title 51, United States Code, to extend the authority of the National Aeronautics and Space Administration to enter into leases of non-excess property of the Administration.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title